 Consumption of soya chunks (a side product of oil extraction) allows for the long feeling of satiation and therefore a good choice for weight loss.
 However, soy allergy should also be taken into consideration.

 Sometimes it makes me round-eyed to learn how many wondrous berries there are in the wild.
 If you go on a camping trip on the coast of Oregon in late summer, you may find branches of salal berries appear in front of your eyes out of the blue.

 Salal berries are mostly found in coastal and cliff areas from Northern California up to Alaska.
 The fruit bears a striking resemblance to blueberries, but its color is blackish blue and is quite hairy on the outer skin.

 The peak season for salal berries is from August to September when they are most abundant and it takes a fairly short time to fill your basket to the brim.

 Satsuma (or another name tangerine) is a type of citrus fruit that has a relatively flat body, thin skin, and few seeds.
 They are cultivated worldwide in subtropical areas of Asia, Russia, South America, Central Florida, and North Carolina.

 They are extremely juicy, with a taste of sweet and slightly sour, which makes it decadent on its own or lends its freshness to various salads, desserts, and baked goods.

-Satsumas are in peak season from October to December, you can easily find high-quality satsumas loaded in wooden carts in grocery stores.
+These lovely fruits of the winter are in peak season from October to December.
+You can easily find high-quality satsumas loaded in wooden carts in grocery stores.
 When the season comes, look for those puffy, heavy fruits with tight, firm peel.

 14. Sweet Potato